WoSai/shouqianba-doc/en/wap.md

 1. User visits the mobile terminal payment page of the merchant, triggering payment control (such as clicking the payment button).

-2.The front logic of the payment page verifies the payment parameters and initiates the request to create an order.
+2. The front logic of the payment page verifies the payment parameters and initiates the request to create an order.

-3.After receiving the request, merchant's server revalidates request parameters and initiates a pre-order request to Shouqianba.
+3. After receiving the request, merchant's server revalidates request parameters and initiates a pre-order request to Shouqianba.

-4.Once Shouqianba confirms that payment request is valid, it will initiate the transaction to the specific payment channel.
+4. Once Shouqianba confirms that payment request is valid, it will initiate the transaction to the specific payment channel.

-5.Payment channel returns the pre_order result synchronously.
+5. Payment channel returns the pre_order result synchronously.

-6.Shouqianba returns the order information and the result to merchants.
+6. Shouqianba returns the order information and the result to merchants.

-7.Merchant's server responses to its own front-end page (which contains the payment parameter <span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span> required to evoke payment clients to pay the controls).At the same time,  merchant begins polling the order status.<span style="color:red; font-weight: bold;">*</span>
+7. Merchant's server responses to its own front-end page (which contains the payment parameter <span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span> required to evoke payment clients to pay the controls).At the same time,  merchant begins polling the order status.<span style="color:red; font-weight: bold;">*</span>

-8.The front page of the merchant calls the client by using payment parameter (<span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span>) in the return result.
+8. The front page of the merchant calls the client by using payment parameter (<span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span>) in the return result.

-9.Consumers input the password and confirm the payment.
+9. Consumers input the password and confirm the payment.

-10.Front-end page of the merchant receives a callback from the client's front-end Javascript SDK and displays the payment processing pages.
+10. Front-end page of the merchant receives a callback from the client's front-end Javascript SDK and displays the payment processing pages.
 At the same time, front-end page initiates a query request to the merchant server (suggests using long connections) , waiting for the final payment result.

-11.Merchant's server receives the query request from the front page, then maintains the connection until it receives the final payment result from Shouqianba.
+11. Merchant's server receives the query request from the front page, then maintains the connection until it receives the final payment result from Shouqianba.

-12.Merchant's server returns the final payment result, and front page displays the successful payment and order information.
+12. Merchant's server returns the final payment result, and front page displays the successful payment and order information.

 ## 3. Before Integration